neyrinckaudio/docs/docs/vcontrolpro/documentation/troubleshooting.md

     * For Mac OS, open System Settings / Network.
 If the ethernet port is colored red, then it is not enabled.
 Using a low cost network switch between the computer and surface usually solves this.
     * For Windows, make sure the "Npcap" utility is installed.
 Learn more about [Mac OS and Windows Networking](../ethernet-controllers/#networking)
     * For Windows, make sure the "Win10Pcap" utility is NOT installed.

+## Step 3 - Windows OS Issues

+Windows OS users have been able to solve problems using one or more of these steps.

+#### Updating To V-Control Pro 3 From V-Control Pro

+Some DAWs, especially Pro Tools on Windows, keep track of MIDI ports by number rather than by name.
+V-Control Pro 3 changed the ports and Pro Tools can get confused if you are updating V-Control Pro.

+* Quit Pro Tools
+* Trash Pro Tools Prefs
+* Launch Pro Tools
+* Reset Pro Tools Midi Input Enables.
+* Reset Pro Tools Midi Peripherals.

+#### Updating To Windows 11 From Windows 10

+Some users have seen an issuee wher V-Control Pro is unable to launch when updating a WIndows 10 system to Windows 11.

+* Install Windows 11 from scratch